- 10 Signs Of Gambling Addiction

-Warning Signs Of Gambling Disorder
+- Warning Signs Of Problem Gambling

 Manic episodes.
 If you’ve had a manic episode before, you know exactly what it’s about.
 It’s usually characterized by great mood and high energy levels.
 The symptoms of a manic episode include: overconfidence, happiness, but also anger or irritability.